 For example, conger eel tastes completely different when one piece is eaten with salt and the other seasoned with sweet sauce.
-Serving the piece with the head skin-up and the piece with the tail belly-up also offers different textures.
-Since the back and belly of bonito have different fat content, it can be better to order two pieces at a time in order to fully experience each of the individual qualities of the fish.
+Serving the part of the eel closer to the head skin-up and the part closer to the tail belly-up also offers different textures; skin-up offers a smooth texture while belly-up offers a fluffy texture.
+In addition, the head and tail simply taste differently.
+Since the back and belly of fish like bonito and mackerel have different fat content, it can be better to order two pieces at a time in order to fully experience each of the individual qualities of the fish.

 Many overseas visitors who aren’t used to eating fish have an aversion to fishy smells.
 This is actually the smell of a substance called trimethylamine and is generated by the breakdown of the umami component called trimethylamine oxide found in large amounts in fish by bacterial growth.
 The smell also gets stronger with the generation of ammonia as more time passes.